© All Rights Reserved beppe

 The Qutub Festival is celebrated at the Qutab Minar in the month of October.
 Artists and performers from different parts of the country gather to perform on the occasion.

 Delhi, like most of India, has three seasons.
 In general, from June to October the country is influenced by wet monsoon from the southwest.
 The coolest, driest time is from December to February, when light northerly winds bring clear skies and little rain.
 From March to May, Delhi becomes hotter and hotter and the drought continues.
 The rains only come when the wind turns again to the southwest.
 Summer temperatures are extremely high from March to June, just below 40 °C on average, but over 45 °C has been recorded.
 The rainy season typically starts in June and continues through to September.
 Winter daytime temperatures are nice, but nights can be chilly, with temperatures occasionally reaching freezing.
 In December and January fog can also be an issue, preventing you from enjoying some of the sights of the city and even causing frequent delays to flights and occasionally even affecting trains.
 Even so, December to February is the best period to visit, as you avoid the hot weather and the rainy months.

 The Indira Gandhi International Airport (DEL) serves Delhi and is one of the busiest airports in southern Asia and the biggest in India itself.
 Recently, it has improved a lot and has become bigger, safer and more convenient.
-In 2010, a new terminal will be added in time for the 2010 Commonwealth Games in October.

 International flights are numerous.
 Air India has flights from Delhi to Chicago, Dammam, Frankfurt, Hong Kong, Jeddah, London, New York, Osaka, Paris, Riyadh, Shanghai Pudong International Airport, Tokyo, Toronto and Washington, D.C..